TetraPlex-org/central/Documentation/MRD.md

 This is our entry point to becoming a superapp.
 Maybe our app once widely adopted can be used for remittance by foreign and guest workers in the first world to the third world to bypass [remittance fees](https://remittanceprices.worldbank.org/) and forex fees.

+### V. VR/AR support

+We may suppport VR/AR devices in the future but for now we will focus on market reach via apps that can be deployed even on low spec smartphones and desktops.

 ## VII.
 Metrics